TZstatsADS/Spring2019-Proj4-grp1/README.md

 **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.
 The contribution for each team member is following:

-+ Shu, Jason: Researched performance measurement.
++ Shu, Jason: Studied performance measurement.
-+ Xu, Haiqing: Read the paper for D2 and C4 and researched algorithms.
-Implemented error correction for GT method, helped debugging and improved coding.
++ Xu, Haiqing: Read papers and listed outlines for error correction algorithm.
+Implemented error correction algorithm.
+Helped debugging and improved coding.
-+ Yang, Xi: Implemented error detection and error correction, including confusion matrix, MLE and ELE mothod, helped debugging and improved coding.
++ Yang, Xi:  Read papers and listed out lines for error detection algorithm.
+Implemented error detection algorithm and wrote wrap-up function in error correction.
+Helped debugging and improved coding.
 Prepared slides and presentation to the class.
-+ Zhang, Yue: Read the paper for D2 and C4 and researched algorithms.
-Implemented performance measurement, helped debugging and improved coding.
++ Zhang, Yue: Read papers and listed outlines for error correction algorithm.
+Implemented performance measurement.
+Helped debugging and improved coding.
-+ Zhang, Yun: Read the paper for D2 and C4 and researched algorithms, helped debugging and improved coding.
++ Zhang, Yun: Read papers and listed outlines for error correction algorithm.
+Helped debugging and improved coding.
 Edited github homepage.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.